theNizo/installMicroG/README.md

 **Note:** Google might not like those apps.
 You're responsible if something happens to your Google Account.
 Happily no one has heard of a terminated account.

 ## My way (pretty straightforward and easy to understand)
 You can get every app you need to install from F-Droid.
-This is what we're doing.
+This is what we're going to do.
 1. Install Signature Spoofing Checker from F-Droid and run it
 2. If it says disabled, flash [NanoDroid-Patcher](https://github.com/Nanolx/NanoDroid)
 3. Add the repo [microg.org/fdroid/repo](https://microg.org/fdroid/repo?fingerprint=9BD06727E62796C0130EB6DAB39B73157451582CBD138E86C468ACC395D14165) to F-Droid